Conflict of Interest Policy

 4. Eligibility to Apply for Grants

-• Members of the Executive Board and Innovation Board are not eligible to apply for Tinnitus Quest research grants.
+Members of the Executive Board and Innovation Board are not eligible to be an applicant for a Tinnitus Quest research grant, nor may they receive salary support, consulting fees, or other direct financial benefit from Tinnitus Quest funding.

-• Members of the Scientific Advisory Board may apply for Tinnitus Quest research grants; however, they must temporarily recuse themselves from their position on the Scientific Advisory Board for the duration of the review and decision-making process concerning their application.
+Members of the Scientific Advisory Board may apply for Tinnitus Quest research grants; however, as an applicant or co-applicant, they must recuse themselves from all Scientific Advisory Board discussions, deliberations, and decisions related to their application.

 5. Conflicts of Interest in the Evaluation of Grant Applications

-When evaluating or discussing grant applications, any individual as described under article 2 must declare a conflict of interest and recuse themselves from all discussions and decision-making regarding that specific application if any of the following conditions apply:
+When evaluating or discussing grant applications, any individual as described under article 2 must declare a conflict of interest and recuse themselves from all discussions and decision-making regarding the conflicted application if any of the following conditions apply:

 6. Procedure for Declaring and Managing Conflicts